pivotal/docs-tap/scst-scan/overview.hbs.md

 that a missed CVE could be exploited.
 Some reasons for missed CVEs include:

-- The scanner does not detect the vulnerability because it is a recently discovered vulnerability and the CVE databases that the scanner checks against are not updated yet.
+- The scanner does not detect the vulnerability because it is a recently discovered vulnerability and the CVE databases are not updated yet.
 - The scanner verifies different CVE sources based on the detected package type and OS.
 - The scanner might not fully support a particular programming language, packaging system, or manifest format.